cabforum/servercert/docs/BR.md

 2. The Random Value MUST remain valid for use in a confirming response for no more than 30 days from its creation.
 The CPS MAY specify a shorter validity period for Random Values, in which case the CA MUST follow its CPS.

 **Note**:
-  * For certificates issued prior to 2021-12-01, the CA MAY also issue Certificates for other FQDNs that end with all the labels of the validated FQDN.
+  * For Certificates issued prior to 2021-12-01, the CA MAY also issue Certificates for other FQDNs that end with all the labels of the validated FQDN.
 This method is suitable for validating Wildcard Domain Names.
-  * For certificates issued on or after 2021-12-01, the CA MUST NOT issue Certificates for other FQDNs that end with all the labels of the validated FQDN unless the CA performs a separate validation for that FQDN using an authorized method.
+  * For Certificates issued on or after 2021-12-01, the CA MUST NOT issue Certificates for other FQDNs that end with all the labels of the validated FQDN unless the CA performs a separate validation for that FQDN using an authorized method.
 This method is NOT suitable for validating Wildcard Domain Names.

 ##### 3.2.2.4.19 Agreed-Upon Change to Website - ACME